 F. Courtesy Copies for Chambers

-All courtesy copies are to be submitted to the court to the attention of Judge Efremsky's courtroom deputy.
+Courtesy copies of all documents in excess of ten (10) pages and/or are set for hearing must be submitted to the court to the attention of Judge Efremsky's courtroom deputy upon submission.
 A printed copy of

 the "Notice of Electronic Filing" shall be attached to the